Dolce & Gabbana forced to cancel show in China

 "I don't think anyone will touch them," she told CNN.

-Chinese celebrities are already "under pressure" to demonstrate their patriotism following movie star Fan Bingbing's recent temporary disappearance and allegations against her of tax evasion, according to Huang.
+Chinese celebrities are already "under pressure" to demonstrate their patriotism following movie star Fan Bingbing's recent temporary disappearance and allegations against her of tax evasion, according to Hung.

 "China is on a very patriotic bent right now so it's going to very difficult to get support," she said.